7 Self Reflection Questions to Ask Yourself Before the New Year

 What am I most afraid of in my career?

 Fear, insecurity, and self-doubt are toxic career-killers that can send all of your goals and ambitions straight into the “ash heap of history.”
 If you know fear is something you struggle with in your career, don’t continue to ignore it in 2019 – it won’t go away on its own – but instead make a personal pledge to meet this fear head-on.
-Confront it, understanding it, think about it, spend time and energy researching ways to overcome… in short, make that fear your best friend in 2019.
+These types of self reflection questions will help you to confront it, understand it, think about it, spend time and energy researching ways to overcome… in short, make that fear your best friend in 2019.
 Only then, by embracing it and analyzing it, will you be able to release the hold it has on your career and your future.
 Fear and insecurity are the antitheses to growth and success.
 Make it a priority to overcome these bad habits in the new year.

 How have I changed or grown in the last year?